stacmv/Birthday-Jubilee-Calendar/README.md

 # Birthday-Jubilee-Calendar
-Birthday Jubilee Calendar Web App in one Deckerfile
+Birthday Jubilee Calendar Web App in one Dockerfile